1967 Newark riots: Inciting incident

-A person who had witnessed the arrest of Smith contacted members of the Congress of Racial Equality, the United Freedom Party, and the Newark Community Union Project for further investigation; they were subsequently granted access to Smith's 4th Precinct holding cell.
+One witness to the initial arrest contacted members of the Congress of Racial Equality, the United Freedom Party, and the Newark Community Union Project for further investigation; they were subsequently granted access to Smith's 4th Precinct holding cell.

 After seeing the injuries Smith sustained from the police, they demanded he be moved to Beth Israel Hospital in Newark, New Jersey, and were granted their request.

 At least five police officers were struck by stones, according to one officer.
-Some residents went to City Hall and shouted angry protests.
+Some residents went to City Hall and continued to protest.

 After midnight, false alarms caused fire engines to race around a six-block area along Belmont Avenue.
 Looters smashed windows of a few stores and threw merchandise onto sidewalks.
 According to police, liquor stores were the main target of looters.
-As the rumors were dispelled, things calmed.

 Mayor Addonizio seemed unconcerned about the possibility of further violence occurring.
-On July 13 he held a meeting with Robert Curvin of CORE, an Essex County official named Earl Harris, a teacher named Harry Wheeler, and Duke Moore, a member of the UCC's board.
+On July 13 he met with Robert Curvin of CORE, an Essex County official named Earl Harris, a teacher named Harry Wheeler, and Duke Moore, a member of the UCC's board.
 They made three demands of the mayor:

 Addonizio said that he needed 48 hours to consider these demands.
 When he left the meeting, he went to the Central Ward where he realized he would need to take action on them much sooner.
 At close to the time when the meeting was ending, members of the Students for a Democratic Society's Newark branch distributed handwritten leaflets in the area indicating there would be a rally at the 4th Precinct at 7:30 p.m.